Swing Bed Rehabilitation Program

 “I was especially impressed by the program’s team approach”.

-The patient must be covered under Medicare and have been admitted:
+The patient must be covered by insurance and have been admitted:

 ~to the hospital as an inpatient for at least three (3) consecutive qualifying days before entering the skilled/swing program.